Chapter 7 Bankruptcy Overview

 In Chapter 7, a business or individual debtor obtains a discharge of all debts.
 A discharge is a court order releasing the debtor from his or her debts.
 In other words, the debt is wiped out and the debtor no longer owes the creditor any money.
 A Bankruptcy Trustee [appointed by the court] administers the case and determines if the debtor has assets to pay creditors or if the debtor has no assets to pay creditors.

 WHAT YOU GET TO KEEP IN CHAPTER 7

-An individual debtor or a business debtor operating as a “sole proprietor” usually does not have assets that the trustee liquidates because they are “exempt” under state law.
-In California, exemptions of assets are provided by two sets of statutes: California Code of Civil Procedure Section 703.140(a) and Code of Civil Procedure Section 704.010 .
+An individual debtor or a business debtor operating as a sole proprietor usually does not have assets that the trustee liquidates because they are “exempt” under state law, California exemption statutes.

 As part of the bankruptcy planning process, the Law Offices of Keith F. Carr can compute the appropriate figures and give you a legal opinion as to your compliance with the new bankruptcy law.
 How are you going to determine your own compliance under bankruptcy law?
 Do you trust a paralegal to do this for you?

 Attorney Keith F. Carr charges affordable bankruptcy fees when compared to other lawyers who charge a substantial premium fixed fee, $2,500 to $3,000 for a Chapter 7 case.

 Attorney Keith F. Carr charges only a fraction of this premium fixed fee that other lawyers charge for a simple Chapter 7 case.